-Respondents to the CCES are asked to report their ideological position on a seven-point scale ranging from 1 for "Very Liberal" to 7 for "Very Conservative."
-Self-reported ideology, however, is known to be a noisy proxy for underlying beliefs (e.g., Kerlinger 1984; Robinson and Fleishman 1988; Schuman and Presser 1981).
-Individuals may perceive themselves to be very liberal, for example, but in fact support conservative policies.
-These discrepancies can arise due to social desirability biases, variation in ideological positions across policy dimensions, and differences in how respondents perceive the survey scale.

-A variety of approaches have been proposed to capture respondents' latent ideology, most notably PCA and regression-based estimation.
-Both of the latter approaches involve estimating ideology using responses to policy questions embedded in a given survey.
+Respondents to the CCES are asked to report their ideological position on a sevenpoint scale ranging from 1 for "Very Liberal" to 7 for "Very Conservative."
+Self-reported ideology, however, is known to be a noisy proxy for underlying beliefs (for instance, due to social desirability biases and variation in ideological positions across policy dimensions).
+A variety of approaches have been proposed to capture respondents' latent ideology, most of which involve estimating ideology using responses to policy-related questions.
 In the 2018 CCES, individuals are asked their opinion on a series of policy proposals in areas such as the budget, healthcare, and environmental protection.
-These items have a markedly higher rate of nonresponse than the CCES in general, with an average of 14% of respondents failing to provide an answer.
+These items have a higher rate of nonresponse than the CCES in general, with an average of 14% of respondents failing to provide an answer.
 Does this missingness affect estimates of latent ideology?